Clinical-Genomics/BALSAMIC/docs/FAQs.rst

 If changes are hotfixes/patches, make a release from master.
 Else make a release from develop.

-If decided to make a release version is from `develop`, do the following to release a balsamic new version:
+If decided to make a release version from `develop`, do the following to release a balsamic new version:

 1. `git checkout master && git pull`
-1. `git checkout develop`
+2. `git checkout develop`
-1. `git merge master`
+3. `git merge master`
-1. Fix all possible conflicts and `git push`
+4. Fix all possible conflicts and `git push`
-1. `git checkout -B release_X.X.X`
+5. `git checkout -B release_X.X.X`

-1. Change X.X.X version of the release in the CHANGELOG.rst
+Change X.X.X version of the release in the CHANGELOG.rst

 Make a pull request to master at this point.
-After pull request is approved and merged into master:
+After pull request is approved and merge it into master:

 1. `git checkout master`
-1. `git pull`
+2. `git pull`
-1. `bumpversion --verbose [major/minor/patch]`
+3. `bumpversion --verbose [major/minor/patch]`
-1. `git push`
+4. `git push`
-1. `git push --tags`
+5. `git push --tags`